 Advisors may request address changes for their clients by using the Address Change Request.
 A similar form is available to clients through their Client Access account, by accessing their profile.

-* Please note that we cannot direct a client’s mail to their advisor’s address.
+* Please note that we cannot direct client’s mail to the advisor’s address.

-Agent of Record Changes Agent of Record Change Request (#891) The new agent must be fully licenced and contracted with Equitable Life.
+Agent of Record Changes Agent of Record Change Request (#891) The new agent must be fully licenced and contracted with Equitable.
 For further details, please contact your MGA, or FieldPayroll@Equitable.ca.

 Any commissions arising from new business will be paid to the writing producer at that time.